lkodinsson/MARS/Core/Characters/AncestryAbilities.md

 The creature can see in both daylight and poorly lit areas with ease.

+## Magical

+**Point Cost:** 2, 3, or 4

+The creature is magical in its very nature.
+Any natural armour and weapons the creature has are considered magical, and the creature gains the ability to cast one or more spells.
+The number of ancestry points on this ability determines the number of spells granted.
+One, two, or three spells are granted if 2, 3, or 4 points are spent, respectively.
+When casting a spell granted by this ancestry ability, willpower is used instead of the normal skill check.

 ## Natural Armour

 **Point Cost:** 1, 2, or 3